-When you jot down ideas, you can focus on the observations from the narrator or things that certain characters say or do.
+If, for example, you are jotting down your ideas about Frankenstein, you can focus on the observations from the narrator or things that certain characters say or do.
 These elements are certainly important.
 It might help you come up with more evidence if you also take into account some of the broader components that go into making fiction, things like plot, point of view, character, setting, and symbols.

 Your plot could also have similarities to whole groups of other stories, all having conventional or easily recognizable plots.
 These types of stories are often called genres.
-Some popular genres include the gothic, the romance, the detective story, the bildungsroman (this is just a German term for a novel that is centered around the development of its main characters), and the novel of manners (a novel that focuses on the behavior and foibles of a particular class or social group).
+Some popular genres within fiction include the gothic, the romance, the detective story, the bildungsroman (this is just a German term for a novel that is centered around the development of its main characters), and the novel of manners (a novel that focuses on the behavior and foibles of a particular class or social group).
 These categories are often helpful in characterizing a piece of writing, but this approach has its limitations.
-Many novels don’t fit nicely into one genre, and others seem to borrow a bit from a variety of different categories.
+Many novels don’t fit nicely into one genre, and others seem to borrow a bit from a variety of different categories; the same can be said for other forms of literature, like poetry and drama.
 For example, given my working thesis on education, I am more interested in Victor’s development than in relating Frankenstein to the gothic genre, so I might decide to treat the novel as a bildungsroman.

 Character refers to the qualities assigned to the individual figures in the plot.
 Consider why the author assigns certain qualities to a character or characters and how any such qualities might relate to your topic.
 For example, a discussion of Victor Frankenstein’s education might take into account aspects of his character that appear to be developed (or underdeveloped) by the particular kind of education he undertakes.
 Victor tends to be ambitious, even compulsive about his studies, and I might be able to argue that his tendency to be extravagant leads him to devote his own education to writers who asserted grand, if questionable, conclusions.

 Obviously, if you consider all of these elements, you’ll probably have too much evidence to fit effectively into one paper.
-Your goal is merely to consider each of these aspects of fiction and include only those that are most relevant to your topic and most interesting to your reader.
+In this example using the novel Frankenstein, your goal is merely to consider each of these aspects of fiction and include only those that are most relevant to your topic and most interesting to your reader.
 A good interpretive paper does not need to cover all elements of the story—plot, genre, narrative form, character, and setting.
 In fact, a paper that did try to say something about all of these elements would be unfocused.
-You might find that most of your topic could be supported by a consideration of character alone.
+You might find that most of your topic could be supported, for instance, by a consideration of character alone.
 That’s fine.
-For my Frankenstein paper, I’m finding that my evidence largely has to do with the setting, evidence that could lead to some interesting conclusions that my reader probably hasn’t recognized on his or her own.
+For my Frankenstein paper, I’m finding that my evidence largely has to do with the setting, evidence that could lead to some interesting conclusions that my reader probably hasn’t recognized on her own.